Best Life Jackets for Kids of 2026

 All things considered, the Lil' Mustangs is mid-range for a Kids' PFD, as far as price.
 If you are looking for something a little more affordable for situations where you feel confident there will be life guards closely on hand, see our Best Budget Kids’ Life Jacket.

-Best Life Jacket For Youths/Best Life Jacket For 50-90 lbs: Stohlquist Youth Escape Life Jacket
+Best Kids' Life Jacket for Kayaking: Stohlquist Youth Escape Life Jacket

 The Stohlquist Youth Escape is our pick for best life jacket for youth.